-To treat arthritis, lifestyle modifications such as losing weight, changing your sport from high-impact sports like running to cycling and swimming, excercise, braces and other supportive devices, anti-inflammatory medications, glucosamine and chondroitin sulfate (which help alleviate osteoarthritic pain), among other medications.
+To treat arthritis, lifestyle modifications such as losing weight, changing your sport from high-impact sports like running to cycling and swimming, exercise, braces, and other supportive devices, anti-inflammatory medications, glucosamine and chondroitin sulfate (which help alleviate osteoarthritic pain), among other medications.

 For severe arthritis that does not respond to the above therapies, surgery may be indicated.
 At this point, the knee cartilage is often very worn and damaged.
 Surgical treatments differ depending on each case.
 Options include:

-- Arthroscopic surgery — repairs torn cartilage and cleans up the joint.
+- Arthroscopic surgery — repairs tore cartilage and cleans up the joint.

 - Knee arthroplasty — after the joint is cleaned, metal and plastic parts are used to partially or completely rebuild the knee.

 - Osteotomy — a bone or bones in the leg are trimmed to improve alignment of the knee.